 Industry-led efforts to increase paper recovery are among the best examples of how we are protecting our environment, preserving and growing the economic contributions of the industry and its businesses, and fostering the well-being of industry employees.

 The paper industry’s recycling success leads the way for all other U.S. recycling efforts.
-According to the U.S. Environmental Protection Agency (EPA), only 26 percent of glass, 20 percent of aluminum and 9.5 percent of plastics consumed were recovered for recycling in 2014, compared to 64.7 percent of paper.
+According to the U.S. Environmental Protection Agency (EPA), only 33.3 percent of steel, 26.4 percent of glass, 18.5 percent of aluminum and 9.1 percent of plastics consumed were recovered from municipal waste streams for recycling in 2015, compared to 66.6 percent of paper.